hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Metrics

-The following metrics should be added to the platform:
+The following metrics will be added to the platform:

 1. The consensus time when a candidate roster is set.
 2. The number of TSS Messages collected for a candidate roster.